 All proposals will be reviewed by the RFP Coordinator to determine compliance with administrative requirements and instructions specified in this RFP.
-The Consultant is specifically notified that failure to comply with any part of the RFP may result in rejection of the proposal as non-responsive.
+The Proposer is specifically notified that failure to comply with any part of the RFP may result in disqualification of the proposal as incomplete and/or non-responsive.